 Welcome from the Director

-The School of Nursing received a 10 year reaccreditation from the Commission on Collegiate Nursing Education in 2009 for the BSN and MSN programs while the DNP program received an initial 5 year accreditation in 2012.
+The School of Nursing received a 10 year reaccreditation from the Commission on Collegiate Nursing Education in 2009 for the BSN and MSN programs while the DNP program received an initial 5 year accreditation in 2012 and will be reviewed in the Fall of 2017.
 The Nurse Anesthesia program received its 10 reaccreditation from the Council on Accreditation in 2011.
-We are also very honored to be invited to join the National Hartford Centers of Gerontological Nursing Excellence in the Fall of 2015.

 Christine Benz Smith, PhD, FNP-BC